codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 		Returns the current CSRF hash value.

-.. php:function:: esc ( $data, $context='html' [, $encoding])

-	:param   string|array   $data: The information to be escaped.
-		:param   string   $context: The escaping context.
-Default is 'html'.
-		:param   string   $encoding: The character encoding of the string.
-		:returns: The escaped data.
-		:rtype: string

-		Escapes data for inclusion in web pages, to help prevent XSS attacks.
-		This uses the Zend Escaper library to handle the actual filtering of the data.

-		If $data is a string, then it simply escapes and returns it.
-		If $data is an array, then it loops over it, escaping each 'value' of the key/value pairs.

-		Valid context values: html, js, css, url, attr, raw, null

 .. php:function:: force_https ( $duration = 31536000 [, $request = null [, $response = null]] )

 	:param  int  $duration: The number of seconds browsers should convert links to this resource to HTTPS.